pepa65/vpa/README.md

 The code of `vpa` is cloned from [dsvpn](https://github.com/jedisct1/dsvpn) and only the user interface (CLI) is modified to make it even easier to run.
 Apart from that it is fully compatible.
 All praise to [Frank Denis](https://github.com/jedisct1)!

+## Why

+* Using TCP (most VPNs use UDP to not get bogged down, but with `BBR` congestion is minimal).
+* Over any accessible port (ports `80` and `443` are usually available).
+* Fully tunneled.
+* Cryptographically secure.
+* Simple install: single binary.
+* Simple configuration: no configuration file.
+* Simple usage: only the keyfile needs to be placed on server and clients.

 ## Installation